cockroachdb/docs/v21.1/logging-use-cases.md

 We provide an example [file sink configuration](configure-logs.html#output-to-files) for each use case.
 These configurations are entirely optional and are intended to highlight the contents of each logging channel.
 A sink can include any combination of logging channels.
 Moreover, a single logging channel can be used in more than one sink in your logging configuration.

-Your deployment may use an external service to collect and programmatically read logging data.
-For an example that uses Elasticsearch, see [Parse Logging Output](parse-logging-output.html).
+Your deployment may use an external service (e.g., [Elasticsearch](https://www.elastic.co/elastic-stack), [Splunk](https://www.splunk.com/)) to collect and programmatically read logging data.

 {{site.data.alerts.callout_info}}
 All log examples on this page use the default `crdb-v2` format.
 Most of the log entries for non-`DEV` channels record *structured* events, which use a standardized format that can be reliably parsed by an external collector.
 All structured event types and their fields are detailed in the [Notable events reference](eventlog.html).
 Logging channels may also contain events that are *unstructured*.
 Unstructured events can routinely change between CockroachDB versions, including minor patch revisions, so they are not officially documented.